 Angioplasty and Percutaneous Coronary Stenting

 When coronary arteries become narrowed or blocked, oxygen-rich blood can’t reach the heart muscle.
 This can cause angina (pain) or a heart attack.
 Angioplasty and percutaneous coronary interventions (PCI), a minimally invasive procedure, can keep blood flowing to the heart by widening or holding arteries open.
-At Mount Sinai Heart, this is a same-day procedure for most patients.
+At Mount Sinai Fuster Heart Hospital, this is a same-day procedure for most patients.